pryv/data-types/README.md

 - `schema_path` is a full path to the data type JSON file to validate.
 Optional - if not provided, generated `flat.json` will be used.

+### Troubleshoot

+If you are having issues creating events with custom data types, here is a small tool to convert a batch call to its events creation validation cases:

+`npm run batch-to-validate`

 ## Contents

 We present below the content of the three files generated in `dist/`: